- Graduate Program

 In order to receive full consideration for funding, students should complete their Graduate Education Admission Packages and submit an Application for Department of Communication Assistantship Form to the Department of Communication by January 15.
 Applications received after that date may be considered for funding based upon availability.

 Teaching Assistants (TAs) - Teaching assistants are responsible for 2 courses per semester.
-Typically, they are the primary instructor for public speaking or an assistant to a professor in other courses such as Communication Theory or Technology Labs.
+Typically, they are the primary instructor for public speaking.
 Contract Period: August - May

 Professional Assistants - Professional assistants work either in the department or with an outside organization.
 Professional assistantships usually are assigned to students who are interested in advertising, journalism, or public relations.
 Click here for a complete list.